Arpitxd41/ecommerceApplication/readme.md

 - Users can get quick access to the product info without additional load from the backend.
 - Reduces the load on the frontend speeding up the UX.
 Contributing to smooth and responsive UX

-## :label: Roadmap for the Project :
+## :bookmark: Roadmap for the Project :

 - [x]  **PROJECT ARCHITECTURE** : with Frontend in `JavaScript` , `React` , `ReactRouter` , `CSS` , `TailwindCSS` & Backend with `NodeJS` , `Express`
 - [x]  **AXIOS** : For the communication between the frontend and the backend of the project